Part of the Estate Agent Software Guide

 Alto vs Reapit vs Street: Which Estate Agent CRM Fits Your Agency?

 Three names come up again and again when a UK agency is choosing a CRM: Alto, Reapit and Street.
-They are built for different agencies, so the right pick depends far more on your size and how you work than on a feature checklist.
+They are built for different agencies.
+The right choice therefore depends on your size and on how you work.
+It depends much less on a list of features.
 This is a straight three-way for small and mid-sized sales and letting agencies.
 For the wider field, including budget and lettings-heavy options, see our estate agent CRM comparison.

 The one-line version